 The summer season was a blur.
 It has gone so fast, I almost didn’t feel it.
 June is the official start of the rainy season, and it welcomed us over our trip to Bulalacao, Mindoro.

-I knew I was going to like Bulalacao the moment we stepped into its port, despite the gloomy weather that day.
-It’s a knowing feeling, similar to the one I had in Catanduanes.
+I knew I was going to like Bulalacao the moment we stepped into its port despite the gloomy weather that day.
+It was just a knowing feeling, similar to the one I had in Catanduanes.
 Writing this recently after our trip, I can say that Bulalacao gave me one of the best island hopping experiences I’ve had here in the Philippines.

 It was a long weekend, but the weather wasn’t agreeable.
 An LPA has just landed in the country.
 There were no cancellations from the tourism office, however, so we pushed through.

 It was dark and rainy when we landed in Bulalacao.
 Our boat managed to get us across from the port to Tambaron Green Beach Resort where we’d be staying the night, but island hopping was postponed.

 It was almost a staycation.
 Almost, since it wasn’t the plan and we were too anxious of being stranded.
 There were strong rains during our first day.